Regularizing nonlinear Schroedinger equations through partial off-axis variations: The critical case and the case of full off-axis dispersion

 and analogously for $T_{\rm min}$.
 Finally, if $\|v_0\|_{L^2}$ is sufficiently small, then the solution is global. \end{proposition}

-Note that here the maximal existence time does not only depend on the size of the initial datum, but rather on the whole profile of the solution, or more precisely on the $W(I)-$norm of $v$. \begin{proof} We shall only give a sketch of the proof for $t\ge 0$, since our arguments follow along the same lines as those in \cite[Section 3]{CW}.
+Note that here the maximal existence time depends not only on the size of the initial datum but rather on the whole profile of the solution, or more precisely on the $W(I)$-norm of $v$. \begin{proof} We shall only give a sketch of the proof for $t\ge 0$, since our arguments follow along the same lines as those in \cite[Section 3]{CW}; see also \cite[Chapter 4.7]{Cz}.